Chapter VIII

 newly-developed sections and in newly-founded towns.
 That the competitions and controversies of those early days have been unduly magnified, there can be little doubt.
 That they fell out rather to the furtherance of the gospel is absolutely certain.
 Those were stern and rugged times, when men believed strongly and even passionately.
 Broad culture, liberal views, large Christian courtesy to those who held differing views were hardly to be expected.

-Evangelism was considered the prime business, the especial high calling, of every preacher.
+III.
+Evangelism was the Preacher's Business Evangelism was considered the prime business, the especial high calling, of every preacher.
 In season and out of season the ministers sought to bring the gospel blessing to the lost.
 When the preacher stopped over-night, enjoying the hospitality of the home, he sought to win the children and the domestic servants to an acceptance of the Saviour.
 He would keenly watch the boy who led his horse away to the feeding place, and who would later bring back the horse to the door.
 Somehow he would find opportunity, after the fatherly fashion of the time, to lay his hand on the boy's shoulder and say a word to him about his need of the Saviour.
 At the inevitable family altar, when all the family would gather, the preacher would be sure, probably with tears, to exhort and plead for an immediate acceptance of Jesus as Lord and Saviour.
 Few were the sermons preached which did not close with a fervent invitation to come to Christ.

-It is not difficult to reproduce the services which were common among the early settlers.
+IV.
+Picture of Public Service It is not difficult to reproduce the services which were common among the early settlers.
 The little house in the open clearing was used both for church and school; the inevitable cemetery was hard by.
 The first family arriving, probably on horseback, opened the house and planted a candle at some convenient place.
 The next family likewise brought its candle, until presently the house was comfortably filled and reasonably well-lighted.

 [p.
 83]